Asthma Awareness

 Delivery:

-Includes case studies, group activities, and practical care plan writing exercises.
+Includes group discussion, case studies, and practical product demonstrations.

 This course provides learners with an understanding of dementia, its types, causes, and impact on individuals and their families.
 It equips staff with practical strategies to deliver safe, compassionate, and person-centred care, while promoting dignity, independence, and quality of life.
 The training is aligned with CQC standards, NICE guidance, and the principles of person-centred dementia care.